Estimated reading time: 6 minutes

 Survival food can quickly go from the thing keeping you alive to the thing that does you in.
 No matter how desperate your situation is, you will want to avoid eating spoiled food at all costs.
-While good survival food is meant to have a long shelf life, there are many things that can destroy it.

 To ensure your stockpile is still safe to eat, be on the lookout for these signs that your survival food has gone bad.

 1. Bulging Lids on Your Cans